Holiday planning made easy!

 Anyone who uses this spreadsheet will notice that each of the three team sections per month only includes 10 employees.
 If your company has more than 10 employees per team, more than three teams, or more than 30 employees, including management, you should really be using an online system.

 Excel spreadsheets or paper spreadsheets are incredibly old-fashioned and are a breeding ground for mistakes due to human error.
 We are proud of how easy our spreadsheet is to use, but we are prouder of our online absence management system!
-Why not request a free trial of our system here and browse our competitive rates, making your HR life easier!
+Why not request a free trial of our system by clicking here and browse our competitive rates, making your HR life easier!